List of awards and nominations received by Jonathan Bailey

-Jonathan Bailey is an English actor who has received accolades across his work on film, television, and theatre including a Laurence Olivier Award, a Critics' Choice Television Award, as well as a nominations for a Primetime Emmy Award and four Screen Actors Guild Awards.
+Jonathan Bailey is an English actor who has received accolades across his work on film, television, and theatre including a Laurence Olivier Award, a Critics' Choice Television Award, as well as a nominations for a Primetime Emmy Award and four Actor Awards.

 Bailey's performance in the West End gender-swapped revival of Company won him the Laurence Olivier Award for Best Actor in a Supporting Role in a Musical in 2019.
 He won a Critics' Choice Television Award as well as a nomination for a Primetime Emmy Award for Best Supporting Actor for his role in the political miniseries Fellow Travelers (2023).
-He played Fiyero in the musical fantasy film Wicked (2024) and earned him a nomination for a Screen Actors Guild Award for Best Supporting Actor.
+He played Fiyero in the musical fantasy film Wicked (2024) and earned him a nomination for an Actor Award for Outstanding Performance by a Male Actor in a Supporting Role.

 Major associations

 Primetime Emmy Awards

 The Primetime Emmy Awards are presented in recognition of excellence in American primetime television programming bestowed by the Academy of Television Arts & Sciences (ATAS).